 With the completion of the rail spur installation and final construction approvals by ConRail, removal of radioactive material from the site began on October 11, 2019.
 Ongoing activities on the site include:

 - Daily removal of radioactive material from the site via gondola-style rail cars in compliance with the Decommissioning Plan approved by the New Jersey Department of Environmental Protection (NJDEP) in early 2017.
 Initial removal began on October 14, 2019.

-The first rail cars leave the Newfield site loaded with material for disposal.
+Conrail train cars are loaded with material for off-site disposal.